natereid72/gitops/README.md

 /aks contains an example XR manifest to create an AKS cluster

+  * You can configure the Argo CD aks-cluster Applicaiton to use aks/xrc or aks/xr to see the difference between starting with an XRC or XR (default aks/xr)

 /policy contains a simple example Gatekeeper config.

 In a production model, these three directories would reside in separate repositories.